glorpglob/Retrieve-Discord-Messages/README.md

-# retrieveDiscordMessages / small project
+# Retrieve Discord Messages
-Using your requested data from discord which may have came in hundereds of CSVs, use this to convert it to one JSON file.
+Using your requested data from discord which may have come in hundereds of CSVs, use this to convert it to one JSON file.

 This requires `csv-string`, which you can install using `npm i csv-string`.
 This also requires node.js .